aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform CGM to MARKDOWN via Java" h2="On Premise Java API to Render CGM to MARKDOWN without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert CGM to MARKDOWN by using two simple steps.
-First you need to render CGM file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MARKDOWN.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting CGM to MARKDOWN is a simple two-step process.
+To begin, you need to render the CGM file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF document processing API that is part of the Aspose.Total for Java package.
+With Aspose.PDF for Java, you can easily render CGM files to DOC format.

+Once the CGM file is rendered to DOC, you can then use Aspose.Words for Java to convert the DOC to MARKDOWN.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+With Aspose.Words for Java, you can easily convert DOC files to MARKDOWN format.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can quickly and easily convert CGM files to MARKDOWN.
+Both APIs are part of the Aspose.Total for Java package, so you can access both APIs with a single license.
+With these two APIs, you can quickly and easily convert CGM files to MARKDOWN format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}